hkumar3b/Stock_Sentiment_Analysis/README.md

-# 📈 Stock Sentiment Analysis Using LSTM
+# 📈 Stock Sentiment Analysis

 This project explores the relationship between financial news sentiment and stock price movement using machine learning.